halacs/BiSecur/README.md

 Based on the above study someone could create a [Kotlin SDK](https://github.com/bisdk/sdk) which also helped me a lot.

 Taken into consideration that Hörmann will stop their cloud required for BiSecur Gateway usages from 2024, I asked Hörmann support to publish their protocol already leaked in above repositories, but they stated that this code is impossible to write.

+## Contribution

+Please feel free to implement the missing commands in the SDK or in the CLI application.

+When you are done with it please raise a pull request.
+I will do my best to merge to the upstram as soon as possible.

+Whenever you raise a pull request please try to keep test coverage as high as possible and describe clearly what is the feature you have implemented and how you tested it.

 ## Disclaimer